-After watching HBO’s feature-length documentary ‘Showbiz Kids,’ I found myself immediately taken back to my review of Honey Boy in 2019.
-During that review, I explored the interface between loneliness, fame, and the demand of unbalanced parental expectations on the child.
-As the film’s writer and star, Shia LaBeouf laid bare his childhood journey through the fictional character of Otis Lort.
-Many of those themes now find an increased voice within Alex Winter’s carefully considered new documentary on child actors.
-With interviews that reflect the joy, pain and emotion of an exciting yet challenging onscreen world.
-While delicately unpicking the darker side of Hollywood.
+After watching HBO’s feature-length documentary Showbiz Kids, I immediately returned to my review of Honey Boy in 2019.
+In my review, I explored the interface between loneliness, fame, and the demand of unbalanced parental expectations on the child as the film’s writer and star, Shia LaBeouf, laid bare his childhood journey through the fictional character of Otis Lort.
+Many of these themes find an urgent voice in Alex Winter’s carefully considered documentary on child actors.
+Here a series of interviews reflect the joy, pain and emotion of an exciting yet challenging onscreen world while delicately unpicking the darker side of Hollywood.

+However, Showbiz Kids is at its most fascinating when exploring the role of parents, agents, and studios in protecting our young stars. – a topic that has haunted the Hollywood system for years.
+Here Winter unpicks the relentless drive for success, the desire for fame and the adult environment these young stars are thrown into at a young age.
 These destructive forces are highlighted by Todd Bridges (Diff’rent Strokes), who speaks openly on camera about his sexual abuse at the hands of a publicist.
 Meanwhile, actor Evan Rachel Woods (Thirteen) states that ‘nearly all the young men she knew as a teenager were abused in some way, sexually.’
 At the same time, Milla Jovovich recounts her experiences of being sexualised in photo shoots aged just fourteen.